XPIR-team/XPIR/README.md

 Server-driven mode.
 This mode is to be used when multiple clients will connect to the server with the same cryptographic and PIR parameters.
 This allows the server to import the database into RAM and to perform precomputations over the database for the first client which *significantly increases the performance for the following clients if LWE-based cryptography is used*.
 The first client will ask for a given configuration (depending on its optimizer and on the command-line constraints given to the client).
 After this configuration client, the server will tell the following clients that he is in server-driven mode and that the configuration is imposed.
 The configuration given by the first client is stored in file arg or in exp/PIRParams.cfg if arg is not specified for further usage (see -L option).

 -L, --load_file arg
 Load cryptographic and PIR parameters from arg file.
-Currently unavailable (see issue XXXXXXXXX).
+Currently unavailable (see issues).

 -s, --split_file arg (=1)
 Only use first file in db directory and split it in arg database elements.
 This allows to have a large database with many fixed size elements (e.g. bits, bytes, 24-bit depth points) into a single file which is much more efficient from a file-system point of view than having many small files.
 Building databases from a single file with more complex approaches (e.g. csv, or sqlite files) would be a great feature to add to XPIRe.